KiranPurbey1993/Javascript_code/README.md

 // output = !ediuG tpircsavaJ siht ot emocleW

+# 3. Implement enqueue and dequeue using only two stacks

-# 3. Enqueue means to add an element, dequeue to remove an element.
+Enqueue means to add an element, dequeue to remove an element.